treejamie/jc5/content/posts/flying-solo-again.md

 The types of things I'll be blogging about here is all the kinds of things that aren't strictly related to Life of Treedom but that capture the learning curves.

+And thats the first blog out the way.

 Over and out.